Swarm (TV series): Writing

 Glover compared the series to "post-truth Piano Teacher mixed with The King of Comedy".
 Glover and Nabers wanted to create an anti-hero story, using Tony Soprano and Don Draper as inspiration.

 Malia Obama is among the writers of the series.
-Nabers said "We really wanted to give her the opportunity to get her feet wet in TV and see if this is something she wants to continue doing."
+Nabers said, "We really wanted to give her the opportunity to get her feet wet in TV and see if this is something she wants to continue doing."

 Casting

 In April 2022, Dominique Fishback was announced as the lead actress of the series, also joining as a producer.
 Glover contacted Fishback to play the role of the lead's sister.
 Fishback convinced Glover to give her the lead role.
 The series also stars Chloe Bailey as Dre's sister, Marissa and Damson Idris as Marissa's boyfriend.

+Music

+On March 17, 2023, the original soundtrack was released.
+The extended play included accompanying music from the series performed by Donald Glover and Kirby.

 Release

 Swarm premiered at the 2023 South by Southwest Film Festival on March 10, 2023.
-All seven episodes were released on Prime Video on March 17, 2023.
+All seven episodes were released on March 17, 2023, on Amazon Prime Video.

 Reception

 Swarm has received positive reviews from critics, with the performance of Dominique Fishback receiving ubiquitous praise.
-On the review aggregator website Rotten Tomatoes, Swarm holds an approval rating of 84%, based on 35 critic reviews with an average rating of 7.6/10.
-The site's critical consensus reads: "Swarm can be as unpleasant as a hornet sting, but Dominique Fishback's ferocious performance and the creators' bold creative swings add up to a truly subversive take on toxic fandom."
-Metacritic, which uses a weighted average, has assigned the series a score of 66 out of 100 based on 22 critics, indicating "generally favorable reviews".
+On the review aggregator website Rotten Tomatoes, Swarm holds an approval rating of 87%, based on 68 critic reviews.
+The website's critics consensus reads, "Swarm can be as unpleasant as a hornet sting, but Dominique Fishback's ferocious performance and the creators' bold creative swings add up to a truly subversive take on toxic fandom."
+Metacritic, which uses a weighted average, has assigned the series a score of 66 out of 100 based on 26 critics, indicating "generally favorable reviews".

 At RogerEbert.com, Nick Allen gave the series 3.5 out of 4 stars, calling it a "blood-splattered pop culture provocation" that "plays out like a funhouse mirror reflection of very real, however bizarre, trending topics of the recent past."
 He also wrote that Donald Glover's directorial pilot episode was "terrific" and that "the series' satire is all the more heartbreaking and compulsively watchable because of [Dominique] Fishback's dedication to every facet of Dre."

+TVLine named Fishback the "Performer of the Week" for the week of March 25, 2023, for her performance in the seventh and final episode "Only God Makes Happy Endings".
+The site wrote, "Fishback gets a shot at the spotlight and knocks it out of the park, blowing us away with a fascinating portrait of a obsessive fan who gets pushed over the edge and goes off on a deranged killing spree.
+Fishback was phenomenal throughout the series, but she saved the very best for Swarm's final episode, shape-shifting before our eyes to show us yet another layer to Dre."